 What are Scanning Attacks?

 Scanning attacks are a form of surveillance in which cybercriminals systematically probe a target system, network, or application to identify vulnerabilities that can be exploited.
 During these attacks, tools and techniques are employed to map the network architecture, discover open ports, and gather information about services running on various devices.
-This preliminary phase is crucial for attackers, as it allows them to gather intelligence on the target's weaknesses without triggering alarms.
-Scanning attacks can vary in their approach, including techniques like port scanning, vulnerability scanning, and network mapping.

-The primary goal of scanning attacks is to gather enough information to execute a more significant attack, such as unauthorized access, data theft, or denial of service.
 Once attackers identify potential entry points, they can plan their next moves more effectively, often using automated tools to facilitate their efforts.
 Organizations must take these scanning activities seriously, as they can indicate an impending attack.
 By implementing robust security measures, such as intrusion detection systems and regular network monitoring, organizations can better defend against scanning attacks and safeguard their sensitive data from potential breaches.

 Types of Scanning Techniques